RuijieYu/The-Regal-Swans/checkpoint-1/src/README.md

 SELECT * FROM q4 ;
 ```

+The result of this query is a sorted table showing the average bullets
+shot per incident per officer for each unit.

 ## Q5

 Does seniority affect the type of force an active officer might use?